Robin Sax

-Education
+Early life and education

+Sax grew up in Los Angeles and graduated in 1984 from the Los Angeles Center for Enriched Studies.
 In 1993, Sax received her undergraduate degree from the University of California, Santa Barbara, and her juris doctor in 1997 from Pepperdine University School of Law.
-She also has a certificate of Alternative Dispute Resolution from Pepperdine University School of Law.
-In 2018, Sax received a Masters in Social Work (MSW) from University of Southern California.
+She also has a certificate of Alternative Dispute Resolution from Pepperdine.
+In 2018, Sax received a master's degree in Social Work (MSW) from University of Southern California.

 Career

 Legal practice

 She was admitted to the State Bar of California on November 24, 1997.
 The same year, she joined the Riverside County District Attorney's Office.
-In 1999, she left to work for the Los Angeles District Attorney's Office, where, for more than 10 years, she prosecuted sexual offenders.
-She left the district attorney’s office in 2009.
+In 1999, she joined the Los Angeles District Attorney's Office, where, for more than 10 years, she prosecuted sexual offenders.
+She left the district attorney's office in 2009.

-She has served as an instructor for the Los Angeles Police Department, Los Angeles County Sheriff’s Department, and the California District Attorneys Association.
+She has served as an instructor for the Los Angeles Police Department, Los Angeles County Sheriff's Department, and the California District Attorneys Association.
 She has also been a lecturer at the University of California, Los Angeles’ paralegal program and an adjunct professor of criminal justice at California State University, Los Angeles.

 She sat on a multi-disciplinary team at UCLA's Rape Treatment with the Department of Children and Family Services, law enforcement, victim advocates, and social workers.
 In March 2010, she was a speaker at the Conference on Crimes Against Women in Dallas, Texas.
 She was a trainer at the California Sexual Assault Investigators Association 2010 Spring Conference.

 TV and radio appearances

-Sax has a long list of television credits as a legal analyst and commentator.
-Since 2009 she's appeared on NBC's Today Show, Good Morning America and ABC News., ET, The Insider, CNN, Dr. Phil Show, Al Jazeera America, Fox News Channel and HLN.
+Since 2009 she has appeared on NBC's Today Show, Good Morning America and ABC News., ET, The Insider, CNN, Dr. Phil Show, Al Jazeera America, Fox News Channel and HLN.

 In 2008, Sax was featured on the nationally syndicated radio program "The Law Business Insider," hosted by Steve Murphy to discuss the Caylee Anthony case.
 She also appeared on the "Nancy Grace Show" in January 2009 to discuss the Anthony case.

 In 2011 Sax joined Fox 11 News as a legal analyst for the Dr. Conrad Murray trial.
 She later became a regular legal contributor on Good Day LA and Studio 11 LA.
-She also hosted a web show titled "Pick A Lane."
-On the show, she discussed ongoing trials and legal matters with another co-host (regular hosts include Larry Elder and Darren Kavinoky), and they encourage viewers to contribute to the discussion through social media.
+She hosted the online show "Pick A Lane," where she discussed ongoing trials and legal matters with another co-host (regular hosts include Larry Elder and Darren Kavinoky), and they encourage viewers to contribute to the discussion through social media.

 In 2012 Sax joined Current TV as a Producer and Legal Correspondent for The Young Turks.
 When Al Jazeera America purchased Current TV in 2013 Sax took on the role of Manager Show Operations for TechKnow.

 In January 2013, she appeared on the Dr. Phil Show to discuss the Steubenville High School rape case, at the time an alleged rape of an underage teenage girl by high school football team members in Steubenville, Ohio.